-- Core Knowledge Language Arts “Skills Units” – these printable story collections are carefully controlled for phonics concepts and I like having a book with many short “chapters.”
-Note: the text in the regular lessons is not decodable for young readers, but the “Kindergarten [or other grade level] Skills” units for each grade include great decodable text!
+- Core Knowledge Language Arts “Skills Units”.
+These FREE printable story collections are carefully controlled for phonics concepts and I like having a book with many short “chapters.”
+Note: the text in the regular CKLA lessons is not decodable for young readers, but the “Kindergarten [or other grade level] Skills” units for each grade include great decodable text!

 - Flyleaf Publishing – Flyleaf offers lots of decodable stories online.
-These are beautiful picture books, with engaging stories, and they are currently offered for free (through the 2022-2023 school year, at least).
+These are beautiful picture books, with engaging stories, and they are currently offered as ebooks for free.

 - Epic Books – ebook and audiobook subscription service with a growing catalogue of titles – Best for elementary age students.